The Construction Industry Is The Most Dangerous Occupation For U.S. Workers

 That’s Where Our Shreveport Construction Accident Injury Law Firm Can Intervene—Serving Shreveport and Bossier City

-With decades of experience representing injured construction workers, we have the knowledge, resources and investigative skills necessary to properly and thoroughly determine what caused your accident.
+With decades of experience representing injured construction workers, our Shreveport product liability attorneys have the knowledge, resources and investigative skills necessary to properly and thoroughly determine what caused your accident.
 Upon investigation, our lawyers will determine whether you have a viable claim against a contractor, subcontractor, and/or equipment manufacturer for injury accountability that exceeds workers’ compensation lawful responsibility.

 Advocates For Your Healing And Financial Future